apostolikas/FROMAGe-Prompting-Strategies/blogpost.md

 The goal of this experiment was to observe the performance of FROMAGe in image retrieval when more context was provided as input.
 The first setting provided only the last sentence of the dialog, the second setting provided all but only the sentences of the dialog and the third setting provided the whole dialog (sentences and images except the last image of course).

 From those different settings, it was observed that the performance in image retrieval increased when more context was given as input.
-A lot of manual annotation was necessary for the evaluation of this experiment, which was infeasible in the context of this project.
+A lot of manual annotation was necessary for evaluating this experiment in terms of the metrics used by the authors, which was infeasible in the context of this project.

 <p align="center">
   <img src="images_report/vist-trend-from-paper.png" />